Zoomlion ready for Sanitation Minister's call

 We want to assure you and Ghanaians that we shall continue to educate and clean the environment for a cleaner nation.

+READ MORE: We're yet to receive our GHS 200m budget - Sanitation Minister

-Ghanaians should therefore also do their part by being responsible for disposing of their waste as waste management is a collective effort.
+Ghanaians should therefore also do their part by being responsible in disposing their waste as waste management is a collective effort.